oslokommune/ukeweb_designsystem/docs/options/README.md

 # Options

+_The options are valid as of the current version version of the devtools at the time of writing, 7th of October 2019._

+## Configuring

 You can control things like min-height of the patterns frame and which parts of the devtools gui you want to show by editing settings in the json file of your pattern.

 The settings are put inside of a json object named "devtools".